 Mercury-approved multifunction displays (MFD) feature integrated throttle cruise control, which allows the operator to limit the peak RPM of choice below wide-open throttle (WOT).
-Refer to the owner's manual provided with your MFD for operation instructions.
+Refer to the operations manual provided with the MFD for operation instructions.

-These additional notes are exclusive to your package:
+These additional notes are exclusive to the package:

-- You can change or disengage cruise control through the screen at any time. - · Cruise control resets when the key is turned off. - · If the cruise limit is changed while the levers are at WOT, the setting gradually changes to the new speed. - Cruise control does not disengage if the ERC levers are at a higher engine speed than the actual RPM.
+- · The operator can change or disengage cruise control through the screen at any time. - Cruise control resets when the key is turned OFF. - If the cruise limit is changed while the levers are at WOT, the setting gradually changes to the new speed. - Cruise control does not disengage if the ERC levers are at a higher engine speed than the actual RPM.
 Bring the levers back to the forward detent to disengage.